DataSF/covid19-cases-map/README.md

 To make development easier and test that the code is reliable, we have a few extra files in this directory.
 We use the javascript development tool [yarn](https://classic.yarnpkg.com/en/docs/install/) to interact with them.

 ## Running locally

+Because we load data from a server, we need a server to host the `mock-states.csv` file in order to see the map properly.

 Install the node dependencies for testing and serving our files: